 The DSN is the provider of long-distance communications service for the Department of Defense (DoD).
 Every installation has a special DSN number and the numbers vary by world-wide location.
 In order to place a call using DSN, the caller must be using a military phone on an installation.
 Cell phones cannot dial DSN numbers.
 When dialing a DSN number from a United States installation to another United States installation, it is unnecessary to dial the DSN 312 area code.
 When dialing a DSN number to/from overseas locations, the DSN area code must be included.
-The operator can be reached at commercial (719) 567-1110.
-Please note that long distance charges may be incurred.

 Fort Stewart and Hunter Army Airfield are the Army's world-class training, and military armored power projection combination on the eastern seaboard of the United States.
 This dynamic platform allows military units in the region to deploy rapidly throughout the world.
-The U.S. Army Garrison at Fort Stewart is responsible for organizing, directing, coordinating and controlling garrison support and service activities, including overall management of the garrison workforce.
+The U.S. Army Garrison Fort Stewart is responsible for organizing, directing, coordinating and controlling garrison support and service activities, including overall management of the garrison workforce.
 The command is composed of numerous directorates and organizations responsible for the daily operation of Fort Stewart and Hunter Army Airfield.
 The garrison command provides support to assigned, attached and tenant units or activities to include on-post units and activities in the assigned geographic area.

 From Savannah/Hilton Head International Airport to Fort Stewart, follow the signs from the airport to I-95 South.
-From 95, take the exit for GA Hwy 144 (Fort Stewart and Richmond Hill).
+From I-95, take the exit for GA Hwy 144 (Fort Stewart and Richmond Hill).
 Turn right at the off-ramp stop sign, and stay on 144 through post.
 Follow the signs to the Marne Reception Center.

 Fort Stewart is located about 41 miles southwest of Savannah and readily accessible by way of the major East Coast Highways (U.S.17, I-16 and I-95).
 The major highway passing through Hinesville is U.S. 84.
 The routes to Fort Stewart from the east and west edges of town are clearly marked on this road.